shakey0/CV/README.md

 ## Education

 #### Makers Academy Software & Cloud Engineering Bootcamp (July 2023 to October 2023)
-- Completed user story-driven tasks utilizing object-oriented programming techniques.
+- Completed user story-driven tasks utilising object-oriented programming techniques.
 - Constructed class systems and backend functionality using test-driven development principles, including unit testing with Mock.
 - Created web apps based on user stories using Flask and a PostregSQL database.
 - Worked collaboratively in a team to create an Airbnb style web app, using Trello tickets and creating GitHub pull requests.